Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

-How oil and gas disputes are typically resolved in your jurisdiction?
+How are oil and gas disputes typically resolved in your jurisdiction?

 Traditionally, oil and gas disputes are resolved by recourse to the courts.
 The Federal High Court, by virtue of the Constitution, has exclusive original jurisdiction regarding all disputes relating to mines and minerals (including oil fields, oil mining, geological surveys and gas).

 However, oil and gas disputes are increasingly resolved via alternative dispute resolution, particularly arbitration.
 It is increasingly common for oil and gas contracts in Nigeria to contain dispute resolution clauses which provide that disputes shall be resolved by arbitration.

 Notwithstanding the above, the Petroleum Act provides that where by any provision of the act or any regulations made pursuant to the act a dispute is to be settled by arbitration, it will be settled according to the law relating to arbitration in the appropriate state of the federation and the provision of law will be treated as a submission to arbitration.